 - In September your new courses will start and the majority of students will settle into their new courses quickly and enjoy their learning, confident they have made the right choice. - It is important to give yourself time to get used to your new subjects and the different ways of learning. - All students are expected to continue with their choices for the first four weeks of term.
-If you are concerned about your choices during this time talk to your teacher in the first instance, it may be a case of understanding how the course will progress. - During October parents/carers will be sent a short survey to complete with you with regards to your choices and how you are progressing.
+If you are concerned about your choices during this time talk to your teacher in the first instance, it may be a case of understanding how the course will progress. - During October parents/carers will be sent a short survey to complete with you with regard to your choices and how you are progressing.
 If after talking to your teacher you still have concerns it is important that you let us know when completing this survey.
 We will then meet with you to discuss your choices and any concerns you have.
-At this stage it may be possible to make an adjustment to your courses but this may be limited as many of the courses will be full. - After the October review it is expected that all students will remain on their courses as after this point you will have missed too much content to be able to change courses and catch up successfully. - Students will not be permitted to withdraw from a subject unless there are exceptional circumstances, such as an ongoing medical issue that has been documented and certified by a doctor or other medical specialist and is known to the school.
+At this stage it may be possible to make an adjustment to your courses but this may be limited as many of the courses will be full.
+Any course changes will be on a trial basis and will be reviewed by staff before they become permanent.
+A student will only be permitted to change a maximum of one course. - After the October review it is expected that all students will remain on their courses as after this point you will have missed too much content to be able to change courses and catch up successfully. - Students will not be permitted to withdraw from a subject unless there are exceptional circumstances, such as an ongoing medical issue that has been documented and certified by a doctor or other medical specialist and is known to the school.
 The final decision regarding withdrawal from a subject will be made by the headteacher.